pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Hill radius
     The radial distance from a planet within which its own gravitational force is dominant, e.g., in affecting the orbit of pebble-sized material passing near it.
 Defined as $R_H = a(m/(M+m))^{1/3}$, where $a$ is the semi-major axis of the planet, $M$ is the mass of the star, and $m$ is the mass of the planet.

+Hill sphere
+    The 3D region described by a planet's {term}`Hill radius`.

 Hot Jupiter
     A planet of roughly Jupiter's mass (~300 Earth masses) that is highly irradiated by its host star, and consequently has a high **{term}`equilibrium temperature`**.
 These planets typically have orbital periods $<$10 days.